-Usually younger colleagues would like to tell stories of their wild life and parties, say jokes you find inappropriate or have an improper style.
-It’s bad to look them as they are lower than you.
-You have worked hard to earn this position just like they did.
+Usually younger colleagues would like to tell stories of their wild life and parties, say jokes you might find inappropriate or have an improper style.
+Try not to look at them as if they are beneath you.
+You have worked hard to earn this position just like them.
 Instead of treating them with humiliation, focus on what they add to the team.

 • Don’t treat them as your children.